Tayphong043/teamcity-documentation/topics/what-s-new-in-teamcity-tcc.md

 {instance="tcc"}

 * Both TeamCity server and agents now support Java 21.
-* Artifacts in custom [S3 storages](storing-build-artifacts-in-amazon-s3.md) are now downloaded in parallel, using up to 5 threads per artifact.
+* Artifacts in the default S3 storage are now downloaded in parallel, using up to 5 threads per artifact.
 This improvement boosts download speeds by up to 80% based on our benchmarks.
 The feature is enabled by default, requiring no manual configuration.
 * EC2-hosted agents now [report](setting-up-teamcity-for-amazon-ec2.md#EC2-Specific+Agent+Parameters) the `system.ec2.instance-life-cycle` parameter that allows you to identify whether this agent uses a spot or on-demand EC2 instance.
 * The [HashiCorp Vault connection](hashicorp-vault.md) no longer provides a setting that allows builds to proceed when TeamCity is unable to retrieve Vault secrets.
 Starting with version 2024.12, such build will fail.
 * The [new Perforce-specific service message](service-messages.md#Perforce+Service+Messages) was added.
 This message allows you to manually rollback personal changes.